GoogleCloudPlatform/bigquery-utils/tools/unsupervised_dataset/Crawler/README.md

 ```
 python3 run_crawler.py <starting URLs>
 ```
+Multiple URLs should be separated by a space.

-A log containing the websites will be saved in a subdirectory named "Logs".
+After the crawler runs to completion, a log containing the websites will be saved in a subdirectory named "Logs".
 The queries themselves will be in a subdirectory titled "Queries".